 Whether you are on a through-hike or a casual beach walk, stop and explore the vibrant life in tidepools.
 Looking for a great tidepool area?
 Take a look at the map on our Oregon Tidepool website, which also includes a species guide and trip tips.
 Want to check out more photos of Oregon's ocean shoreline?
 Check out our Ocean Shore Scenery Flickr album.
 Some beaches are part of protected nesting grounds of the western snowy plover.
 Learn more about how Oregon is protecting their seasonal beach nesting areas.

 Whether you're picnicking, soaking up the sun or watching a spectacular sunset, make sure your trip is a safe one.
 Visit our beach safety web page to learn about sneaker waves, rip tides and drift logs.
+Before any trip, be sure to check the tide times.

 Visit our tsunami/marine debris page to learn about beach debris on Oregon's shoreline and how you can help out.